jbeagley52/markdown-cv/index.md

 **Branch Chair & Committee Member** &ndash; Australian Institute of Interpreters and Translators `2016 to 2021`

-- Led as Victorian Branch Chair for four years, overseeing multiple sub-committees and fostering effective collaboration amongst a highly culturally and linguistically diverse committee membership
+- Led as Victorian Branch Chair for four years, overseeing multiple sub-committees and fostering effective collaboration amongst a highly culturally and linguistically diverse committee membership.
-- Supervised organisation of National Conference in 2019 as Co-Chair of Organising Committee, hosting over 180 participants and 30 presenters
+- Supervised organisation of National Conference in 2019 as Co-Chair of Organising Committee, hosting over 180 participants and 30 presenters.
-- Conducted monthly meetings for the Victorian Branch
+- Conducted monthly meetings for the Victorian Branch.
-- Collaborated with National Council and committee members to promote collaboration and alignment with organisational goals
+- Collaborated with National Council and committee members to promote collaboration and alignment with organisational goals.
-- Managed the professional development event team, ensuring seamless coordination and successful execution of programs
+- Managed the professional development event team, ensuring seamless coordination and successful execution of programs.
-- Supervised financial operations for the branch, ensuring accuracy and compliance with institute policies and legislative requirements
+- Supervised financial operations for the branch, ensuring accuracy and compliance with institute policies and legislative requirements.
-- Coordinated nominations from the Victorian branch membership for national awards and fellows in recognition of members' contributions to the institute
+- Coordinated nominations from the Victorian branch membership for national awards and fellows in recognition of members' contributions to the institute.

 **Founder & Principal Translator** &ndash; Jonathan Beagley Language Services `2013 to 2021`